Prentiss County Mineral Deed with Quitclaim Covenants Form

 Are these forms guaranteed to be recordable in Prentiss County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Prentiss County that you need to transfer you would only need to order our forms once for all of your properties in Prentiss County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Prentiss County you only need to order once.

 The General Mineral Deed in Missouri Quitclaims oil, gas, and mineral rights from the grantor to the grantee.
 THIS IS NOT A LEASE.
 There are no Exceptions or Reservations included.